 Australian animal welfare standards and guidelines

-Nationally consistent standards and guidelines for the welfare of livestock are being developed, cooperatively by government and livestock industries.
+Nationally consistent standards and guidelines for the welfare of livestock are being developed cooperatively by government and livestock industries.
 The welfare standards and guidelines are based on the revision of the current Model Codes of Practice for the Welfare of Animals.

-The welfare standards and guidelines for livestock aim to streamline livestock welfare legislation in Australia, ensuring that it is both practical for industry and results in improved welfare outcomes.
+The welfare standards and guidelines for livestock aim to streamline livestock welfare legislation in Australia, ensuring that it is both practical for industry and results in improved animal welfare outcomes.

 Australian producers have always been aware of their responsibilities for livestock welfare.
-Increasing awareness among consumers however, is placing significant pressure on our livestock industries to improve animal welfare.
+Increasing awareness among consumers, however, is placing significant pressure on our livestock industries to improve animal welfare.
 The development of national welfare standards and guidelines underpins access to overseas markets and reinforces Australia's international leadership in livestock welfare.
 Without such change Australia risks losing consumer confidence and significant national and international markets.

 Standards are the legal requirements for livestock welfare and use the word ‘must’.
 The standards will provide the basis for developing and implementing consistent legislation and enforcement across Australia.